Artabarean/Artabarean/README.md

-# My name is Alex
+# Hello there, my name is Alex

 ## 🛹 About Me
 🔧 Computer technician.<br>